 2 Misdemeanor offences are lessor category of criminal offences, but are less serious than felony offences and may be expunged after a certain amount of time.

-There are three main categories of laws that are currently used to address drug-impaired driving: behaviour impairment laws, per se laws and zero tolerance laws.3
+There are three main categories of laws that are currently used to address drug-impaired driving: behaviour impairment laws, per se laws and zero-tolerance laws.4

 Criminal penalties applied in cases of drug-impaired driving vary across countries depending on the authority for criminal law.
 In Canada, criminal law is the responsibility of the Federal government and is uniform across all jurisdictions, whereas in the US criminal law is the responsibility of state governments and is different across jurisdictions.
 Generally speaking, penalties are often similar to those applied for alcohol-impaired driving and may include incarceration, periods of probationary sentences, substance abuse education or treatment, licence suspensions, alcohol ignition interlocks and/or fines.
 The severity of penalties increases in cases involving a crash causing death, injury, or property damage.
 Additionally, the severity of penalties can increase for repeat offences.

 Apart from criminal penalties, convicted drug-impaired drivers may be subject to administrative laws and penalties.
-Administrative laws are enacted by provincial, state or territorial governments, and are typically administered by police agencies and/or licencing authorities (e.g., provincial ministries of transportation).13 Administrative laws can be applied at road side or following conviction for criminal charges.
+Administrative laws are enacted by provincial, state or territorial governments, and are typically administered by police agencies and/or licencing authorities (e.g., provincial ministries of transportation).14 Administrative laws can be applied at roadside or following a conviction for criminal charges.
 Often drivers are able to appeal to administrative courts in relation to due process issues or applied penalties.
-Common administrative penalties include licence suspensions, vehicle impoundment, administrative fines or fees, installation of an alcohol interlock device,14 and mandatory driver education remedial programs.15
+Common administrative penalties include licence suspensions, vehicle impoundment, administrative fines or fees, installation of an alcohol interlock device,15 and mandatory driver education remedial programs.14

 Under section 253(1)(a) of the Criminal Code of Canada (CCC), it is an offence to operate a vehicle while impaired by alcohol, a drug, or a combination thereof, and peace officers must collect and document evidence of behavioral impairment to charge a suspected impaired driver.
 In 2008, changes to the CCC under section 254, provided that drivers suspected of drug-impairment submit to the Standardized Field Sobriety Test (SFST).16 If the results of the SFST provide reasonable grounds to suspect drug-impairment, drivers can be required to undergo a DRE evaluation by a trained and certified police officer.
 This assessment involves a series of behavioural and cognitive tests that allow DRE officers to determine whether a driver is impaired by drug, and the class of drug(s) likely responsible for the impairment.17 If the DRE results indicate drug-based impairment, these officers can demand a bodily fluid sample from a driver for laboratory testing.
 Additional changes to Canadian impaired driving statutes have been proposed and are under discussion.18